cityofballarat/iot-payload-decoders/README.md

-# iot-payload-decoders
+# IoT Payload Decoders
-Payload Decoder examples for IoT sensors
+This repository is designed to share examples of payload decoders for other organisations, particularly Local Government, to quickly pilot Internet of Things devices.